Motorcycle Shift Shaft Seals Quick Replacement

 Step 2.
 Mark the shift pedal and shift spline so you can reinstall it in the same position, then remove the shift pedal.

-Step 4.
-Select a socket that’s large enough to cover the shift seal sidewall, but small enough to fit within the shift seal’s housing in the crankcase.
+Step 5.
+Use a socket large enough to cover the shift seal sidewall, but small enough to fit within the shift seal’s housing in the crankcase to install the new seal over the shift shaft.
+Put the socket over the seal and gently tap it until the seal’s outer sidewall is flush with the crankcase.

 NOTE: For the 1967 Honda CT90 shown in these images, the socket is an 18mm.